douathao/todomvc/examples/backbone/readme.md

+# Customization

+* Ability to add a subtask to a parent task (as they are today)
+* If all subtasks are completed, the parent task is also completed
+* If a parent task is deleted, it's subtasks are also deleted

 # Backbone.js TodoMVC Example

 > Backbone.js gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing API over a RESTful JSON interface.